Toshio Suzuki

-Toshio Suzuki (鈴木 敏夫, Suzuki Toshio) is a Japanese film producer.
-He is a founder, chairman, and former president of Studio Ghibli.
+Toshio Suzuki (鈴木 敏夫, Suzuki Toshio) is a Japanese film producer and studio executive.
+He is a co-founder and the current chairman of Studio Ghibli.
+He began his career at Tokuma Shoten, working as a magazine editor and covering manga and animation, before becoming editor of Animage, where he established professional relationships with Hayao Miyazaki and Isao Takahata.
+After co-founding Studio Ghibli, he served on the production committees of several of its early films, including Nausicaä of the Valley of the Wind, My Neighbor Totoro, and Grave of the Fireflies.

+Suzuki has served as producer or co-producer on numerous Ghibli films, including Kiki's Delivery Service, Only Yesterday, Porco Rosso, Princess Mononoke, Spirited Away, Howl's Moving Castle, Earwig and the Witch, and The Boy and the Heron.
+He officially retired from his producer role in 2014, becoming general manager, but has remained involved in the studio's management and creative activities.
+In 2023, following the acquisition of Studio Ghibli by Nippon Television Holdings, Suzuki became chairman.

 Early life

-Suzuki was born in Nagoya in Aichi Prefecture in 1948.
-In 1967 he enrolled at Keio University and graduated with a degree in literature in 1972.
+Toshio Suzuki was born in Nagoya in Aichi Prefecture in 1948.
+He developed an early interest in literature and the arts, which led him to pursue higher education in the humanities.
+In 1967, Suzuki enrolled at Keio University, one of Japan's leading private universities, where he studied literature.
+He completed his degree in 1972, graduating with a Bachelor of Arts in literature.

 Career

 1970s: Tokuma Shoten

-His professional career started at Tokuma Shoten, joining the company shortly after graduation.
-He was assigned to the planning department of Asahi Geino, entertainment, magazine, where he was responsible for the manga coverage page.
-Here he had a long anticipated meeting with cartoonist Shigeru Sugiura.
-In 1973, he became the editor of the magazine's supplement Comic & Comic (コミック&コミック, komiku & komiku), for which he worked with and befriended film directors, such as Sadao Nakajima, Eiichi Kudo and Teruo Ishii, as well as animators and manga artists, like Osamu Tezuka, George Akiyama, Kazuo Kamimura, Hōsei Hasegawa and Shotaro Ishinomori.
-During a hiatus of the comic supplement he was reassigned to the performing arts feature section of Asahi Geino, for which he covered such varied topics as Bōsōzoku, Japanese motorcycle gangs, and the bombing of the headquarters of Mitsubishi Heavy Industries by the East Asia Anti-Japan Armed Front.
-From this period he has mentioned Sayuri Ichijō as a memorable person.
+Suzuki began his professional career at Tokuma Shoten shortly after graduating from university.
+He was assigned to the planning department of Asahi Geino, an entertainment magazine, where he was responsible for the manga coverage pages.
+During this period, he had a long-anticipated meeting with cartoonist Shigeru Sugiura.

+In 1973, Suzuki became the editor of the magazine's supplement Comic & Comic (コミック&コミック, komiku & komiku).
+Through his work on the magazine, he collaborated with and befriended film directors such as Sadao Nakajima, Eiichi Kudo and Teruo Ishii, as well as animators and manga artists including Osamu Tezuka, George Akiyama, Kazuo Kamimura, Hōsei Hasegawa and Shotaro Ishinomori.
+During a hiatus in the publication of the comic supplement, Suzuki was reassigned to the performing arts feature section of Asahi Geino, where he covered a wide range of topics, including Bōsōzoku (Japanese motorcycle gangs), and the bombing of the headquarters of Mitsubishi Heavy Industries by the East Asia Anti-Japan Armed Front.
+He later mentioned actress Sayuri Ichijō as a particularly memorable person from this period.

-In 1975, Suzuki was assigned to the editorial department of the monthly Television Land.
-One of the series he worked on is Wakusei Robo Danguard Ace.
-In 1978 he became an editor for the, newly created, monthly magazine Animage, under its first editor-in-chief Hideo Ogata.
+In 1975, Suzuki was transferred to the editorial department of the monthly magazine Television Land.
+Among the series he worked on was Wakusei Robo Danguard Ace.
+In 1978 he became an editor for the newly established monthly magazine Animage, working under its first editor-in-chief, Hideo Ogata.